kosullivan91/IT-145/pseudocode/petCheckIn.md

         // Determine whether boarding space is available and store the result CALL checkAvailability with argument petType
-        STORE the RESULT in the availableSpace variable as boolean
+        STORE the RESULT in the availableSpace variable

         // If space is available
-        // Identity whether the pet is new or a return client IF availableSpace is TRUE THEN
+        // Identity whether the pet is new or a return client IF availableSpace is true THEN
             PRINT "Has this pet stayed with us before?"
             INPUT Yes or No
-            STORE the answer in the existingCustomer variable as boolean
+            STORE the result in the existingCustomer variable

             // If returning customer update pet.
 If new customer create pet.
-            IF existingCustomer is TRUE THEN
+            IF existingCustomer is true THEN
                 CALL updatePet
             ELSE
                 CALL createPet